An inverse optimal stopping problem for diffusion processes

 Inverse optimal stopping problems play an important role in different economic situations.
 One example are dynamic principal-agent models: There is an agent who \textit{privately} observes the stochastic process $X$ and aims at maximizing her expected payoff $\sup_{\tau\in\mathcal{T}}\mathbb{E}\left[g(\tau,X_{\tau})\right]$ from stopping the process.
 The principal observes the stopping decision of the agent, but not the realization of the process.
 She aims at inducing the agent to take a particular stopping decision given by the hitting time $\tau_{A}$.
-In order to influence the agent's stopping decision the principal commits to a transfer $\pi$ -- a payment which is due at the moment when the agent stops.
+In order to influence the agent's stopping decision the principal commits to a transfer $\pi$ \textendash{} a payment which is due at the moment when the agent stops.
 The principal needs to construct the transfer $\pi$ in such a way that $\tau_{A}$ becomes optimal in the modified stopping problem $\sup_{\tau\in\mathcal{T}}\mathbb{E}\left[g(\tau,X_{\tau})+\pi(\tau)\right]$.
 For example, the agent could be a firm that has developed a new technology and now has to decide when to introduce it to the market place.
 The firm observes private signals regarding the demand, and this knowledge changes over time.
 The principal is a social planner who also takes the consumer surplus of the new technology into account and hence prefers a different stopping decision than the firm.
 The inverse optimal stopping problem analyzes the question how the planner can align the preferences of the firm by subsidizing the market entry through a transfer (see Subsection \ref{subsec:Providing-Incentives} for a specific example).

 Other economic examples of inverse optimal stopping problems are the design of unemployment benefits \citet{mccall1970economics,hopenhayn1997optimal}, the structuring of management compensation, the sale of irreversible investment options \citet{board2007selling}, as well as well as the inference of deliberation costs in search theory \citet{drugowitsch2012cost,fudenberg2015stochastic}.
 Section \ref{sec:Two-Motivating-Examples} presents two more specific examples.
 For further economic examples and applications to revenue management we refer to \citet{krusestrack2013optimal}, where inverse optimal stopping problems have been introduced in a discrete-time framework.